iluwatar/java-design-patterns/composite/README.md

 ---

 ## Intent

 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 ## Explanation

 Real world example

 > Every sentence is composed of words which are in turn composed of characters.
-Each of these objects is printable and they can have something printed before or after them like sentence always ends with full stop and word always has space before it
+Each of these
+> objects is printable and they can have something printed before or after them like sentence always
+> ends with full stop and word always has space before it.

 In plain words